Automating Your Productized Services (Part 2)

 Moz Pro, an SEO management tool, handles a broad range of SEO functions.
 For example, the “crawling” feature automatically checks for problems on the customer’s website on a regular basis.

 HubSpot provides marketing automation software with an intuitive user interface.
 The suite of tools for managing the sales, marketing, and customer management processes includes a free customer relationship management (CRM) program.
-The CRM program automatically generates insights about new leads that help sales personnel decide how to approach them, allows users to create and schedule emails using a template, and instantly logs sales and shares them with the team via the platform.
+The CRM tool automatically generates insights about new leads that help sales personnel decide how to approach them, allows users to create and schedule emails using a template, and instantly logs sales and shares them with the team via the platform.

 Datapine offers reporting software that helps companies gather and make sense of their data.
 Reports cover a broad range of areas, from human resources to market research.